davidpagnon/Sports2D/README.md

 ## Too slow for you?

 **Quick fixes:**

-- Use ` --save_vid false --save_img false --show_realtime_results false`: Will not save images or videos, and will not display the results in real time.
+- Use ` --save_vid false --save_img false --show_realtime_results false`.\
+  Processed images and videos won't be saved, and real-time results won't be displayed.
-- Use `--mode lightweight`: Will use a lighter version of RTMPose, which is faster but less accurate.\
+- Use `--mode lightweight`.\
+  Will use a lighter version of RTMPose, which is faster but less accurate.\
-Note that any detection and pose models can be used (first [deploy them with MMPose](https://mmpose.readthedocs.io/en/latest/user_guides/how_to_deploy.html#onnx) if you do not have their .onnx or .zip files), with the following formalism:
+  Note that any detection and pose models can be used (if you do not have their .onnx or .zip files, first [deploy them with MMPose](https://mmpose.readthedocs.io/en/latest/user_guides/how_to_deploy.html#onnx)):
   ```
   --mode """{'det_class':'YOLOX',
           'det_model':'https://download.openmmlab.com/mmpose/v1/projects/rtmposev1/onnx_sdk/yolox_nano_8xb8-300e_humanart-40f6f0d0.zip',